suncoast-devs/handbook/lessons/full-stack-build-an-app/25-stars.md

 ></span>
 ```

-However, if we visit a restaurant without any reviews we will notice that we
+However, if we visit a restaurant without any reviews, we will notice that we
 don't see any stars!
-This is because `restaurant.reviews.length` is `0` and thus
+We don't see this because `restaurant.reviews.length` is
-`averageStars` becomes `NaN`
+`0` and thus `averageStars` becomes `NaN`

 We can solve this one of two ways.